fibercrypto/skycoin-wiki/Idiomatic-Go-(in-Skycoin).md

 Write [table-driven tests](https://github.com/golang/go/wiki/TableDrivenTests) when appropriate; most tests can be written this way.

+### Directory structure

+Follow the Go conventions for directory structure.
+This means:

+* Commands go in `/cmd/`.
+* Library source code, if not at the top-level, goes in `/pkg/`.
+* Vendored dependencies go in `/vendor/`.
+* Test data files go into a folder named `testdata/` in the relevant package.

+Note: github.com/skycoin/skycoin uses `src/` instead of `pkg/` for historical reasons (the decision to use `src/` was made before the Go community standardized on `pkg/`).

+### Filenames

+Filenames should be lowercase only.
+Use underscores for multiword filenames.

 ### Variable naming

 * Camel case is always used.
 Do not use underscores or all caps